MathematicGuy/RemoteObsidian/Project Skin/Spaces/German Vocab Revision.md

 	Für wen kaufst du die Geschenke

 The party is tomorrow.
 I shopping an important gift for your horse.
 Ich only going to the department store today

+Du holst sechzehn pizzas ab und ich hole zehn Kuchen ab, ist es genug für die Party - you bring sixteen pizza along and I bring ten cakes along, is it enough for the party.\

+I have a request, can you picking Ed up early?
+His friends are already hear and the party begin in fourty minute